nikoheikkila/testing-with-side-effects/README.md

 ```

 Output is tracked using an event-based system that allows tests to verify what was written without mocking stdout.

+#### 4. End-to-End Integration Testing

+Integration tests use the [zx](https://github.com/google/zx) library to execute the actual CLI application as a child process.
+This provides:

+- **Full end-to-end validation** by testing the complete application stack
+- **Real process execution** without mocking the command line interface
+- **Actual stdout/stderr capture** for comprehensive output verification
+- **Exit code validation** to ensure proper application behavior

 ## Learning Objectives